Laura van den Hengel: Career

 In early 2025, van den Hengel became the one of three drivers to be part of Iron Dames' "Supported by Iron Dames" programme.
 One month later it was announced that van den Hengel would return to GT Cup Open Europe, driving for Burgers motorsport by HWM alongside Paul Meijer.
+In her second full-time season in GT Cup Europe, Van den Hengel began the year with a win at Algarve, before taking a double win at Spa and Le Castellet, and taking further wins at Barcelona and Monza to seal the Pro-Am title.
 Ahead of the GT Cup Open Europe season, van den Hengel competed in the 12 Hours of Mugello for Proton Huber Competition in GT3 Pro-Am.
-In her first race in GT3 machinery, van den Hengel finished 5th in class and 13th in GT3.
+In her first race in GT3 machinery, van den Hengel finished fifth in class and 13th in GT3.

+The following year, van den Hengel teamed up with Sarah Bovy to compete in the GT Cup class of the GT2 European Series for Iron Dames, in a collaboration with SP Racing.